 2. Create A Budget (And Stick To It)

 If you have an income, then you should have a budget.
-Without a monthly budget, your expenses can get out of control real fast (trust me).
+Without a monthly budget, your expenses can get out of control real fast (been there, done that!).
 How do you know what you can afford?
 Simple.
 Write down your net income (that's after taxes) and the amount of fixed expenses you pay each month (rent/mortgage, car payment, auto insurance, utility bills, credit card bills, etc.).
 Make sure you are aware of their due dates so that you aren't surprised when you receive a late fee or additional interest charge or, worse yet, when the payment is debited from your checking account and you have insufficient funds to cover it.
 Sticking to a budget will surely help you with overspending.

 3. Eat Out Less